Bhoomidhanu12/Bhoomidhanu12/README.md

-- 👋 Hi, I’m @Bhoomidhanu12
+- 👋 Hi, I’m Dharani Neelapuram
 - 👀 I’m interested in Programming And Machine Learning
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning SDET(software devoloping engineering and  testing)
-- 💞️ I’m looking to collaborate on Artifical Intelligence
+- 💞️ I’m looking to collaborate on Artifical Intelligence and Machines
+- I am currently gaining my skills on Java fullstack and DBMS (along with SDET)
+- Dedicating my time and for my Knowledge and Skills leveling
+- -

 <!---